 "For us at Mizzou, the logo never comes off.
 It NEVER comes off.
 So wherever we are, whether it has to do with, we're in line at the grocery store, or we're competing on the basketball court, or we're walking around the community, whatever that may be, the logo never comes off.
 And we want to make sure that we're reflecting that in a way that certainly showcases the positive aspects of the University of Missouri and us as individuals and teammates at Mizzou."

 That all sounds great.
 These are things you want your athletic director to say.
-But one doesn't know how well a culture has been established until it is tested, and this month has been quite a test.
+But one doesn't know how well a culture has been established until it is tested, and last April came quite a test.
 As they say about leadership, it's not about the original plan, it's about what you do when the original plan fails.
-The DGB situation offers Alden, Gary Pinkel, and other decision-makers an opportunity to set a trend of sorts.
-Preaching respect is fine; what happens when the original message doesn't break all the way through?
+The DGB situation offered Alden, Gary Pinkel, and other decision-makers an opportunity to set a trend of sorts, and they collectively chose to send Dorial Green-Beckham on his way.
+The logo never comes off, after all.

-Maybe a half-season suspension really is enough.
-Maybe after this past weekend, it finally clicked that he has to improve himself before he destroys his future.
-His statement is just a statement, but it's a hint that this might be the case.
-But maybe a lesser amount of games and the aforementioned seminars/conversations are better.
-I'm not really sure.
-But whatever punishment is announced, I just want it to work.
+Maybe, upon his dismissal from Mizzou, it finally clicked that he had to improve himself before he destroyed his future.
+His statement above was indeed just a statement, but it was a hint that this might be the case.
 He has long had my empathy, and perhaps none of us will even begin to understand how hard it was to grow up like he grew up.
-But it's time to start fixing the problem.
-Efforts to date have not done that, and empathy runs out at some point.
-The tank is close to empty.
+But it was long past time to start fixing his problems.
+Efforts before last April had not done that, and empathy runs out at some point.